Eating out and western style food, dining etiquette, sauces, dietary differences and dietary requirements.

-More casual eateries (it sounds a little pretentious to call lower priced places restaurants) will often have a bottle of red sauce and a bottle of brown sauce on the table.
+More casual eateries will often have a bottle of red sauce and a bottle of brown sauce on the table.

 Red: Tomato ketchup, very similar to bottled tomato sauces across the world, though the British version may be a little different to what you have at home.

-Brown: Something of a British (and Irish) institution, a spicy and somewhat fruity sauce (that flavour you can't quite place is tamarind) that isn't really found elsewhere in this form, though there are other sauces along the same theme, the flavour is similar to Worcester sauce.
-Add a small puddle at the side of your plate (it's quite thick) about 3-4cm in diameter and dip in savoury things such as sausages, bacon, pork pie and cold meats, also egg, cheese, tomato and chips.
-It's one of those things that people swear goes perfectly with some food though without universal agreement as to what it's best with.
+Brown: Something of a British (and Irish) institution, a spicy and somewhat fruity sauce (that flavour you can't quite place is tamarind) that isn't really found elsewhere in this form, the flavour is similar to Worcester sauce.
+Add a small puddle at the side of your plate (it's quite thick) about 3-4cm in diameter and dip in savoury things such as sausages, bacon, pork pie and cold meats, it also goes with scotch eggs, cheese, tomatoes and chips.
+It's one of those things that people swear goes perfectly with some food though without any common agreement as to what it's best with.
 Great on a bacon or sausage sandwich, some like it with a full English breakfast.
-You can find it in all supermarkets, several brands, the most popular are "HP" (for Houses of Parliament) and "Daddies".
+You can find it in all supermarkets, there are several brands, the most popular are "HP" (for Houses of Parliament) and "Daddies".